bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-06-24-machine-that-kills-bad-people-relaxed.md

 <img style="float: left;" src="/img/mtkbp.png"><br><br><br><br><br><br><br><br><br>

-Originally produced for television, Ingmar Bergman’s rendering of Mozart’s beloved opera is a cinematic spectacle.
-The film blurs the boundaries of theatre, between audience and stage, as Tamino ventures with his fantastical instrument to rescue Pamina and vanquish the Queen of the Night.
-Join us after the screening to reflect on the nature of performativity, escapism, and neurodivergence.
+Rossellini’s beguiling neorealist comedy proposes a sharp satire on human behaviour.
+Engaging us in people-watching from the start, he creates a detailed and authentic portrait of life in a small fishing village.
+When a photographer discovers that his camera has special powers, he also learns that with power comes responsibility.
+Join us after the screening to reflect upon the film through a neurodivergent lens.

-The screening and discussion are hosted by film critic and writer Lillian Crawford.
+The post screening discussion will be hosted by campaigner and creative Leo Capella.
 <br><br>
-<![endif]-->

-**The Machine That Kills Bad People (La macchina ammazzacattivi)**
+**THE MACHINE THAT KILLS BAD PEOPLE (LA MACCHINA AMMAZZACATTIVI)**
 _Director_: Roberto Rossellini
 _Production Company:_ Tevere Film
 _Producers_: Roberto Rossellini, Rudolphe Solmsen